jkrumbiegel/MakieLayout.jl/docs/src/layoutables_examples.md

 for example.
 You need to specify a range that constrains the slider's possible values.
 You can then lift the `value` observable to make interactive plots.

+To create a horizontal layout containing a label, a slider, and a value label, use the convenience function [`labelslider!`](@ref).

 ```@example
 using AbstractPlotting
 using MakieLayout